minio/docs/source/reference/minio-mc/mc-ilm-rule-add.rst

    The number of days to retain an object after being created.
    MinIO marks the object for deletion after the specified number of days pass.
-   Specify the number of days as an integer, e.g. ``30`` for 30 days.
+   Specify the number of days as an integer, for example ``30`` for 30 days.

    For versioned buckets, the expiry rule applies only to the *current* object version.
-   Use the :mc-cmd:`~mc ilm rule add --noncurrent-expire-days` option to apply expiration behavior to noncurrent object versions.
+   Use either the :mc-cmd:`~mc ilm rule add --noncurrent-expire-days` flag or the :mc-cmd:`~mc ilm rule add --expire-all-object-versions` flag to apply expiration behavior to noncurrent object versions.

    MinIO uses a :ref:`scanner process <minio-concepts-scanner>` to check objects against all configured lifecycle management rules.
    Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.